pidfi/password-management-vault/README.md

 This project does not protect against:

-* a compromised operating system;
+- a compromised operating system;
-* malware;
-* a compromised browser;
-* keyloggers;
-* screen capture;
-* clipboard theft;
+- malware, keyloggers, or screen capture running *while the vault is unlocked*;
+- a compromised browser or browser extension with elevated privileges;
+- clipboard theft (if the "Copy" button is used instead of Drag-and-Drop);
-* a compromised Web Crypto implementation;
+- a compromised Web Crypto implementation;
-* a stolen master password;
+- a stolen master password;
-* someone controlling the computer while the vault is unlocked;
+- someone controlling the computer while the vault is unlocked;
-* an attacker who compromises the trusted verification process;
+- an attacker who compromises the trusted verification process;
-* an attacker who can modify the local files *and* bypass the local operating system's security;
+- an attacker who can modify the local files _and_ bypass the local operating system's security;
-* loss of all backups;
+- loss of all backups;
-* human error when recognizing or recording fingerprints.
+- human error when recognizing or recording fingerprints.

 There is also an important limitation inherent in human verification:

 > **The security of the human-verification step depends on the user actually recognizing the expected fingerprint.**

 A short fingerprint is therefore a usability/security compromise rather than a replacement for the full SHA-256.
 The complete SHA-256 remains the underlying cryptographic value.

 ---